 Getting a reliable antivirus is one of the significant assets to prevent the 'File module cannot parse the file' error from occurring.
 If you keep your Windows Defender updated, you won't necessarily need an antivirus.

 Although the ‘Photoshop cannot parse file’ error is beyond our control, it's not a complicated issue to resolve.
 And often, it leads to inaccessible or corrupt PSD files.
 We have discussed different solutions to fix Photoshop errors.
-Moreover, if this error corrupts the PSD files, you may use the Stellar Photo Repair application to repair the files.
+Moreover, if this error corrupts the PSD files, you may use the Repairit Photo Repair application to repair the files.